 Give our Online Training a try – for free.
 This month's topic is Time Resolved Emission.
 Time resolved emission is emerging as the best technique for obtaining waveform information from advanced integrated circuits during debug and failure analysis.

 This segment is no longer available.
 If this topic interests you, perhaps you would be interested in our Online Training.
 For more information or to sign up, please visit http://www.semitracks.com/online-training/.

-Semitracks, along with Semiconductor International, have put together a two-day course on Semiconductor Process Integration for CMOS and BiCMOS Technologies.
+Semitracks, along with Semiconductor International, have put together a 2-day course on Semiconductor Process Integration for CMOS and BiCMOS Technologies.
 Dr. Badih El-Kareh, an independent consultant, will give an overview of the process integration challenges associated with today's advanced semiconductor devices.
-Dr. El-Kareh will cover passive and active components, contact and interconnect issues, isolation technologies such as STI and SOI, transistor integration issues, as well as full CMOS, BiCMOS and high speed bipolar process integration techniques.
-To learn more, click on the link below to visit the course page.
+Dr. El-Kareh will cover passive and active components, contact and interconnect issues, isolation technologies such as STI and SOI, transistor integration issues, as well as full CMOS, BiCMOS and High-Speed Bipolar Process Integration techniques.

 Invest in yourself and your staff.
 Our 2007 schedule is now available, come and learn from the experts!

 This intensive 4-day course offers a comprehensive examination of the wafer fab processes used to manufacture state-of-the-art microchips.
 Topics include semiconductor devices and ICs, silicon crystal growth and crystal defects, ion implantation, thermal processing, contamination control, wafer cleaning, LPCVD, PECVD, PVD, CMP, microlithography, etch, multilevel interconnect technology, and manufacturing technology.
 Process integration will be illustrated using a basic CMOS process flow.